 Family and friends.
 Being able to enjoy life.

 And what do you like to do outside of work?

 I have a dog, so I enjoy spending time with her.
 Getting time to spend with my family.
 None of them live very far so it’s an easy commute to visit family and spending time outdoors.

 What kind of dog is it?

 If you or a loved one has been diagnosed with COPD or some other form of lung disease, the Lung Institute may be able to help.
-We offer stem cell therapy treatment for lung disease patients which can improve their quality of life.
+We offer cellular therapy treatment for lung disease patients which can improve their quality of life.
 Please contact us at (800) 729-3065 to learn more about treatment options.
 Also, follow us on social media on Facebook and Twitter.